 The discovery phase will set you apart of the flock done well.

-We have to know the purpose and objectives of the website.
-Frankly, if we do not know this, then we should not even start designing the site.
+Frankly, if we do not know your story then we should not even start designing the site.

 And why is he doing this?